 This allows QT to avoid cries of self-plagiarism without enraging the hardcore fans who want more of what they got last time.

-Despite working in different genres, there are consistent elements that define a Quentin Tarantino movie.
-Guns and gunplay are inextricable props; crime and criminality have been mainstays; we can expect some sort of revenge plot or subplot.
+Despite working in different genres, there are consistent elements that define Quentin Tarantino's directing style.
+Guns and gunplay are inextricable props; crime and criminals are mainstays; we can expect some sort of revenge plot.
 And, loquacious dialogue, of course.
 These have all been significant themes and motifs in Quentin Tarantino movies, and it's safe to say that we can expect them in the last one.

 Quentin Tarantino’s Star Trek